Chris Hurford: Early life

 Hurford was born in Mhow, India, to an English father and Australian mother.
 In 1940, his mother took the children to Perth, Western Australia where Hurford attended school, before returning to India, then to England.
 In 1949, his whole family migrated to Western Australia as 'ten-pound poms', despite their Australian heritage.
-After studying at the London School of Economics, Hurford worked in accountancy.
-He entered federal parliament in 1969, representing the Division of Adelaide, South Australia.
+After studying at the London School of Economics, Hurford worked in accountancy before entering federal parliament in 1969, representing the Division of Adelaide, South Australia.
 The seat had fallen to Liberal Andrew Jones during the massive Coalition landslide of 1966.
-However, Jones' strong conservatism did not play well in this traditionally Labor seat, and Hurford retook the seat for Labor on a resounding 14.3 percent swing, turning it into a safe Labor seat in one election cycle, taking a majority of the first preferences.
+However, Jones' strong conservatism did not resonate well in this traditionally Labor seat, and Hurford retook the seat for Labor on a resounding 14.3 percent swing, turning it into a safe Labor seat in one election cycle, securing a majority of the first preferences.
 He held Adelaide until his resignation in 1987.

 Ministerial record

 Hurford was Minister for Housing and Construction, outside Cabinet in the first Hawke Ministry from March 1983 to December 1984.
 In the second Hawke Ministry, he was promoted to Cabinet as Minister for Immigration and Ethnic Affairs until February 1987, when he replaced Don Grimes as Minister for Community Services.

+As Immigration Minister, Hurford led a change in Australia's immigration policy that has endured into the 2020s.
+He introduced a system that combined a higher level of immigration with a higher proportion of skilled migrants, as judged by a points-based system that assessed their skills, qualifications and experience.
+He argued that such a system would benefit Australia economically by improving the country's level of human capital, and reducing the demographic ageing of the population.
+The system won international approval and is now often referred to as the "Australian points-based system".
+While introducing a formal category of skilled migration, the system under Hurford retained both a humanitarian and a family reunion intake.

+Hurford also made an early, unsuccessful attempt to reduce ministerial discretions in the granting of immigration visas.

-Hurford's period as Immigration Minister was notable for his unsuccessful attempt to have Sheikh Taj El-Din Hilaly deported.
-He also made an early, unsuccessful attempt to reduce ministerial discretions in the granting of immigration visas.
+Hurford's period as Immigration Minister was also notable for his unsuccessful attempt to have Sheikh Taj El-Din Hilaly deported.

-In July 1987, Hurford withdrew from the third Hawke ministry for personal reasons.
-He resigned from Parliament at the end of the year.
+In July 1987, Hurford withdrew from the third Hawke ministry for personal reasons and resigned from Parliament at the end of the year.

-The resulting by-election in his seat of Adelaide saw his party lose the seat with voters expressing anger at the by-election, having believed that Hurford would serve them as their member of parliament for the full term.
+The resulting by-election in his seat of Adelaide saw his party lose the seat, with voters expressing anger at the by-election, having believed that Hurford would serve them as their member of parliament for the full term.